Benjamin Tucker: Monopolies

-Tariffs and patents

 Tucker opposed protectionism, believing that tariffs caused high prices by preventing national producers from having to compete with foreign competitors.
 He believed that free trade would help keep prices low and therefore would assist laborers in receiving what he called their "natural wage".
 Tucker objected to the exploitation of individuals and explained that only under anarchism will man be truly free, saying: "When interest, rent, and profit disappear under the influence of free money, free land, and free trade, it will make no difference whether men work for themselves, or are employed, or employ others.
 In any case they can get nothing but that wage for their labor which free competition determines".

-Furthermore, Tucker did not believe in intellectual property rights in the form of patents on the grounds that patents and copyrights protect something which cannot rightfully be held as property.
-He wrote that the basis for property is "the fact that it is impossible in the nature of things for concrete objects to be used in different places at the same time".
-According to Tucker, property in concrete things is "socially necessary".
-Since "successful society rests on individual initiative, [it is necessary] to protect the individual creator in the use of his concrete creations by forbidding others to use them without his consent".
-Because ideas are not concrete things, they should not be held and protected as property.
-Ideas can be used in different places at the same time and so their use should not be restricted by patents.
-This was a source of conflict with the philosophy of fellow individualist anarchist Lysander Spooner, who saw ideas as the product of "intellectual labor" and therefore private property.